vitsch/bayesian_dt_solar/README.md

 	mc_test
 	mc_rpt

-The script has been used for interpretation of solar flares from UCI ML repository https://archive.ics.uci.edu/ml/datasets/Solar+Flare.

-Details are given in the book chapter V. Schetinin, V. Zharkova and S. Zharkov "Bayesian Decision Tree Averaging for the Probabilistic Interpretation of Solar Flare Occurrences", In: Knowledge-Based Intelligent Information and Engineering Systems.
+Details of implementation are given in the book chapter V. Schetinin, V. Zharkova and S. Zharkov "Bayesian Decision Tree Averaging for the Probabilistic Interpretation of Solar Flare Occurrences", In: Knowledge-Based Intelligent Information and Engineering Systems.
 Lecture Notes in Computer Science Volume 4253, 2006, pp 523-53, http://link.springer.com/chapter/10.1007%2F11893011_67.

 Abstract